 Late side effects of chemotherapy

 Most chemotherapy side effects are temporary and disappear once your treatment is over.
-But for some people chemotherapy can cause long term changes in the body.
-The changes may happen months or many years after the chemotherapy has finished.
+For some people chemotherapy can cause long term changes in the body months or years after treatment.

 Many people feel more tired than usual for a long time after chemotherapy treatment.
 This is most likely to happen after a lot of treatment, or very intensive treatment.
 For example, after high dose chemotherapy or if you are having a bone marrow or stem cell transplant.

 After intensive treatment, you are likely to have a lower resistance to infection for quite a long time.
 This will gradually get back to normal, but can take some months.

 Problems with different organs